lzm-01/TS-Pan/README.md

 ## This repository is the official implementation of our paper.
-### The complete code and Readme files will be uploaded before the end of Jan.
+### The complete code and README files will be uploaded before the end of Jan.
 2026.
 ### TS-Pan Framework
 ![这是图片](/src/net.png)
 ### High-Frequency-Guided Local-Glocal Enhancement Block (HFG-LGEB)